-I would like to start this post by saying that I am deeply sorry for the victims and their families.
-The tragedy of these violent deaths is compounded by the fact that many women who work in these massage parlors are victims of sex trafficking.
-I am also very sorry that the man who committed these crimes felt such despair that he thought his only option was to resort to such an extreme and violent act.
+I would like to start this post by saying that I am deeply saddened for the victims and their families.
+The tragedy is compounded by the fact that many women who work in these massage parlors are victims of sex trafficking.
+I am also very sorry that the man who committed these crimes felt such despair.
+This extreme violence shouldn’t ever be the only option.

-As much of my work is in the field of forensic psychology, that is the lens through which I am viewing this.
+Much of my work is in forensic psychology, that is the lens through which I am viewing this.
 When a person commits a crime, there are both aggravating and mitigating factors.
 As I have no knowledge of the specifics in this case, I am going to speak in generalities.

 - Sex trafficking is a major problem in the United States.
 If you are unaware of this, please do some research on the topic.
 Please also support the many great nonprofit organizations that work to stop the trafficking and help the victims of sex trafficking.

 - Problematic sexual behavior is treatable.
 Violence is NEVER an acceptable answer.